Skip to main content

 Central Umpqua Mid-Klamath Oak Habitat Conservation Project

-KBO has been collaborating with a diverse group of partners through the Central Umpqua Mid-Klamath Oak Habitat Conservation Project, a Natural Resources Conservation Service (NRCS) funded Cooperative Conservation Partnership Initiative, to understand better bird-habitat relationships and the response of birds to restoration in oak woodlands.
+KBO collaborated with a diverse group of partners through the Central Umpqua Mid-Klamath Oak Habitat Conservation Project, a Natural Resources Conservation Service (NRCS) funded Cooperative Conservation Partnership Initiative, to better understand bird-habitat relationships and the response of birds to restoration in oak woodlands.

-We are working with the US Fish and Wildlife Service and the Lomakatsi Restoration Project to implement and monitor oak restoration on private lands in Douglas and Jackson Counties in Oregon and Siskiyou County, California.
-Around 2,000 acres have been restored, and we completed pre-restoration monitoring in 2012.
+They worked with the US Fish and Wildlife Service and the Lomakatsi Restoration Project to implement and monitor oak restoration on private lands in Douglas and Jackson Counties in Oregon, as well as Siskiyou County, California.
+Around 2,000 acres were restored, and pre-restoration monitoring was completed in 2012.
 The US Department of the Interior honored this collaborative project with the Partners in Conservation Award.

 Quercus and Aves